Slothologist/KnowledgeBase/README.md

 #### How many
 Will return a int corresponding to the number of distinct occurences a specified attribute has in a BDO.
-'How many' querries shall be of the form 'how many *attribute* *BDO*'.
+'How many' queries shall be of the form 'how many *attribute* *BDO*'.
 The *BDO* must be either 'Location', 'Person', 'Room' or 'RCObject'.
 The *attribute* must be one of the attributes the *BDO* has.